seanyoon777/PAPERS/README.md

 Then, the model undergoes an iterative process to update the probability distributions during each observation process (season, competition, etc) followed by a subsequent non-observation process (caused by non-season, injury, etc).
 The observation updates are based on a Bayesian model, while the non-observation process is done by decaying the parameters of the probability distributions.
 This addresses a common challenge in current models, which is that they cannot account for rankings across multiple competitions or seasons.

 ## Usage
-The software will return three pdf files in a specified directory, with a randomly generated SLURM-job-id-esque 'unique_id' to avoid confusion:
+The software will return three pdf files in a specified directory, with a randomly generated SLURM-job-id-esque `unique_id` to avoid confusion:
-- 'rankings_[unique id].pdf': The rankings of each athlete and their overall performance indicators.
+- `rankings_[unique_id].pdf`: The rankings of each athlete and their overall performance indicators.
-- 'performance_graphs_[unique id].pdf': The performance graphs for each observation period.
+- `performance_graphs_[unique_id].pdf`: The performance graphs for each observation period.
-- 'performance_values_[unique id].pdf': The performance values for each athlete across observation periods.
+- `performance_values_[unique_id].pdf`: The performance values for each athlete across observation periods.

 ## Example Results
 This repository also contains two example datasets under the directory 'example_outputs', which are from men's epee Olympic results from 1932 to 2016, and women's foil world championship results from 2014 to 2021 (the women's dataset was from this [Kaggle dataset](https://www.kaggle.com/datasets/amichaelsen/fie-fencing-womens-foil-data)).